Quarterbacks and Running Backs / Pass Game Coordinator

-Alex Glover is entering his first year with the Trojan Football coaching staff as defensive line coach.
-He is also the throwing coach for the DSU's track & field program.
+Alex Glover is entering his second year with the Trojan Football coaching staff as defensive line coach.
+He is the Director of Football Operations.
+Glover is also the throwing coach for the DSU's track & field program.

 Prior coming to Dakota State, Glover was the offensive coordinator and assistant throwing coach at his high school alma mater in Elkton, S.D. for the last three years.
 He was an All-Conference, All-state and All-Register defensive end for Elkton High School.
 He was a three-time state track qualifier in discus.

 Glover continued his education at Dakota Wesleyan University in Mitchell, S.D. where he earned his bachelor's degree in Sports Management.
 He was a starter at tight end position as a freshman, helping DWU to their best record since 1992.
 He was an integral member of the DWU football team that recorded its first winning campaign in the Great Plains Athletic Conference in 2008 with a 7-3 record and a No. 23 ranking in the final NAIA Football Coaches' poll.
 DWU was honored as the South Dakota Sportswriter's Association 2008 Men's College Team-of-the-Year.